 That’s more than $20,000 a year saved on operating costs that can be invested into other aspects of their business.

-For Bernard saving money on electricity through a solar system means more opportunities to invest in the sustainability of their operation and to optimise efficiency.
+For Bernard saving money on electricity through lighting upgrades carried out by Austep and the installation of a solar system, meant more opportunities to invest in the sustainability of their operation and to optimise efficiency.